Income-Driven Repayment (IDR) Plans

-The basic premise for the income-driven repayment plans is that the borrower makes a monthly loan payment based on their discretionary income and household size.
-Two of the plans (IBR and PAYE) also require that the borrower exhibit a Partial Financial Hardship (PFH) (PFH) in order to qualify.
-Eligibility qualifications and benefits for all four plans differ and not all borrowers will qualify for all plans.
+Two of the current plans (IBR and PAYE) also require that the borrower exhibit a Partial Financial Hardship (PFH) to qualify to enter the plan.
+Eligibility qualifications and benefits for all IDR plans differ and not all borrowers will qualify for all plans.
 For a complete list of eligibility requirements, visit the Federal Student Aid website.

-All four plans feature a loan forgiveness benefit.
+All IDR plans feature a loan forgiveness benefit.
 Loan forgiveness occurs after a required 20- or 25-year repayment term is satisfied (dependent upon the repayment plan).
-For more information on repayment plans, terms of repayment, and forgiveness benefits, review FIRST’s Education Debt Manager for Matriculating and Graduating Medical School Students.
+For more information on repayment plans, terms of repayment, and forgiveness benefits, review Guide to Money Management and Student Loans.

-The PSLF program rewards borrowers for working in the non-profit sector.
-Borrowers must make payments to cover 120 separate monthly payments, while working fulltime (30 hours or more per week) for a qualifying non-profit, 501(c)(3), military, or governmental organization.
-While many medical schools and teaching hospitals qualify, borrowers should complete the PSLF Form annually to confirm employer eligibility and to track qualifying payments.
+PSLF is a federal program that rewards borrowers for working in the non-profit sector.
+Borrowers must make payments to cover 120 separate monthly payments, while working full-time (30 hours or more per week) for a qualifying non-profit, 501(c)(3), military, or government organization.
+While many medical schools and teaching hospitals qualify, borrowers should complete the PSLF Form annually (or if they change employment) to confirm employer eligibility and to track qualifying payments.

-After making the required payments on qualifying loans, and meeting the work requirements, the borrower can apply to have their outstanding federal student loan balance forgiven.
-For more detailed information, review FIRST’s PSLF Fact Sheet.
-You may also want to use the MedLoans® Organizer and Calculator to view potential loan forgiveness amounts.
+After making the required payments on qualifying loans, and meeting the work requirements, borrowers can apply to have their outstanding federal student loan balance forgiven.
+You may also want to use the MedLoans® Organizer and Calculator tool to view potential loan forgiveness amounts.

-How do the Repayment Plans and PSLF Work Together?
+How does an IDR Plan and PSLF Work Together?

-While in residency, if you choose to make payments on your student loans, you may only be able to afford a low monthly payment through an income-driven plan.
+While in residency, if borrowers choose to make payments on their student loans, they may only be able to afford a low monthly payment through an income-driven repayment plan.
 These repayment plans are qualifying repayment plans for PSLF.